Deep deterministic policy gradient with symmetric data augmentation for lateral attitude tracking control of a fixed-wing aircraft: Model

-\subsection{Symmetry Analysis}
+\subsection{Symmetry analysis}

-This subsection analyzes symmetry in aircraft lateral dynamics in Eq.(\ref{dismodelstatespace}) via Theorem 1.
-Theorem 1 categorizes symmetry planes into two cases: $x^{*}=0$ or $x^{*}\neq 0$, where second case requires enhanced constraint on system matrix $F(x_{t})$.
-Coupling effects exist in Eq.(\ref{dismodelstatespace}) among increments of states from time step $t$ to $t+1$ and are included in $F(x_{t})$.
+This subsection analyzes the symmetry of the discrete-time model \ref{dismodelstatespace}.
+Theorem \ref{Theorem_symmetry} classifies symmetry planes into two cases: $x^{*}=0$ and $x^{*}\neq 0$.
+The second case requires a stricter constraint on the system matrix $F(x_{k})$.
+Equations \ref{discreteaircraftmodel} also exhibit coupling effects between roll and yaw channels, which are captured in $F(x_{k})$.
+The coupling effects would influence symmetry of the overall system.